 More information about Professor Glotzer’s projects can be found at the Glotzer Research Group

-Interactions between inorganic nanoparticles (NPs) are central to a wide spectrum of physical, chemical, and logical phenomena.
-Their quantitative description encounters, however, many obstacles not present, for micro-size particles (μPs), as revealed in multiple experimental observations.
-Such difficulties include the greater variability of NP shape, the greater effect of a surface layer, and discreteness and fluctuations of the ionic atmosphere around NPs, relative to μPs.
+Interactions between inorganic nanoparticles (NPs) are central to a wide spectrum of physical, chemical, and biological phenomena.
+Their quantitative description encounters, however, many obstacles not present, for micro-size particles, as revealed in multiple experimental observations.
+Such difficulties include the greater variability of NP shape, the greater effect of a surface layer, and discreteness and fluctuations of the ionic atmosphere around NPs, relative to micro-particles.
 At the nanoscale interactions between particle become non-additive, i.e electrostatic, van der Waals, hydrophobic, and other interactions cannot be simply added to each other.
-Some seeming simple assemblies such as bionic assemblies of NPs and proteins cannot be fully explained by existing models.
-We need to engage, experimental, computational and theoretical methods to understand better ho complex nanoparticle systems can form from simple ones.
+We engage, experimental, computational and theoretical methods to understand better how complex NP systems can form from simple ones.

-The geometrical property of “chirality” or “handedness”describes whether the object is identical with its mirror image or not.
+The geometrical property of “chirality” or “handedness” describes whether the object is identical with its mirror image or not.
 This property is very common in nature and determines the operations of most essential elements of cellular machinery.
-In fact, biomolecules are known to be homochiral in all life forms on Earth, e.g. aminoacids display exclusively “left”chirality while sugars display exclusively “right” chirality.
-The dominance of particular chiral isomer (enantiomer) of biomolecules is particularly puzzling because of the miniscule energy difference between them.
+In fact, biomolecules are known to be homochiral in all life forms on Earth, e.g. amino acids display exclusively “left” chirality while sugars display exclusively “right” chirality.
+The dominance of particular chiral isomer (enantiomer) of biomolecules is particularly puzzling because of the often miniscule energy difference between them.

-We hypothesize that the problems of biomolecular homochirality and enantiomer-specific chemical synthesis have a common solution.
-It is based on inorganic nanoparticles (NPs) and their assemblies.
+We hypothesize that the problems of biomolecular homochirality and enantiomer-specific chemical synthesis needed for many areas of technology have common solution based on inorganic nanoparticles (NPs) and their assemblies.
 Geological records indicate that NPs were a part of the primordial conditions on Earth, and therefore should have played a role in the origin of homochirality of the first biomolecules.
 Concomitantly, chiral NPs similar to those found in primordial Earth and their assemblies were found to be highly catalytic.
 Therefore, they can be used in enantioselective synthesis of organic molecules/intermediates for multiple chemical precursors.
 The goal of this project is to establish (1) nanoscale tools for the engineering of chiral inorganic nanostructures; (2) their role in appearance of homochirality; and (3) new technologies enabled by chiral NP assemblies – advanced chiral synthesis and optical devices.

-One of the essential barriers on the way to broader utilization of photocatalytic conversion is that particles of metal oxides–the most efficient photoxidation agents known to date–are difficult to disperse in apolar media.
+One of the essential barriers on the way to broader utilization of many catalysts is that particles of metal oxides–the most efficient photoxidation agents known to date–are difficult to disperse in apolar media.
 Concomitantly, the same reactions in polar media compatible with inorganic catalysts have poor yields and/or selectivities.
-These issues can be potentially resolved by using colloidal ‘hedgehog’ particles (HPs) made by growing ZnO nanorods on microscale cores.
+These issues can be potentially resolved by using colloidal hedgehog particles (HPs) combining microscale cores and nanoscale needles.
 Hydrophilic HPs were shown to disperse in all types of organic solvents regardless of polarity, dielectric constants and ionic strengths.
-The possibility to break the heuristic “similarity rule” originates from the drastic reduction of the van der Waals attraction between the HPs compared to particles with smoot surfaces.
-Simultaneously, ZnO nanorods coating HPs retain their hydrophilic properties, pristine metal oxide surface, strong light absorbance, and, thus, are expected to exhibit high photocatalytic activity.
-Purposeful development of a new form of photo-catalytically active colloids capable of circumventing the well-known problem of heterogeneous catalysis represents several on-going projects.
-They are expected to yield efficient photocatalysts capable of direct conversion of solar energy into useful products.
+The possibility to break the heuristic similarity rule of particle dispersability and molecular solubility known from high-school science classes originates from the drastic reduction of the van der Waals attraction between the HPs compared to particles with smoot surfaces.
+Development of a new form of photo-catalytically active colloids capable of direct conversion of solar energy into useful products are ongoing.

 High-capacity, high-discharge rate batteries are essential for many technologies but their use has been hampered by troublesome safety and longevity records.
 These problems stem from the growth of dendrites that pierce ion conducting membranes and cause short-circuits leading to capacity fade, overheating, and fires.
 Dendrites are microscale branched metallic protrusions shaped as fern leaves forming on the surface of electrodes.
 They have numerous sharp nanoscale tips that exert large pressure on the membranes.
 Attempts to inhibit dendritic growth have met with limited success and highlight the fact that materials properties needed for safe high-performance batteries are fundamentally difficult to obtain.
 Resolution of this materials engineering problem will make possible a marked improvements in the performance of batteries without sacrificing their safety.

-This project will be focused on materials engineering of ion-conducting membranes aimed at making them strong, tough, and resilient to high temperatures.
-We shall employ a new method for constructing ion-conductors and a new nanoscale component.
-The new generation of ion-conducting membranes will be made using layer-by-layer assembly (LBL) that affords nanoscale precision in construction of composites.
-Branched aramid nanofibers (ANFs) discovered recently at the University of Michigan will be utilized as the ultrastrong component during the layered manufacturing of the membranes.
+This project is focused on materials engineering of ion-conducting membranes aimed at making them strong, tough, and resilient to high temperatures.
+To attain this goal we used the structural blue-print of cartilage known for its mechanical and transport properties.
+Branched aramid nanofibers (ANFs) discovered recently at the University of Michigan are utilized as the ultrastrong component during the manufacturing of the membranes.
 The membranes will be made from ANF and ion-conducting polymers and systematically investigated for suppression of lithium dendrites.
-The prototypes of high capacity charge storage cells will be prepared and tested for performance and safety.
+The prototypes of high capacity charge storage cells are being tested for performance and safety.

 The typical studies on increasing elasticity and expanding multifunctionality of nanocomposites focus mainly on integrating new polymeric and nanoscale components.
-Yet owing to the stochastic emergence and distribution of strain-concentrating defects and to the stiffening of nanoscale components at high strains, such composites often possess unpredictable strain–property relationships.
-In this project we are taking inspiration from kirigami—the Japanese art of paper cutting— to show that a network of notches made in rigid nanocomposite and other composite sheets by top-down patterning techniques prevents unpredictable local failure and increases the ultimate strain of the sheets from 4 to 370%.
-We also showed that the sheets’ tensile behaviour can be accurately predicted through finite-element modelling.
-The electrical conductance of the stretchable kirigami sheets is maintained over the entire strain regime, and we demonstrate their use to tune plasma-discharge phenomena.
-The unique properties of kirigami nanocomposites as plasma electrodes open up a wide range of novel technological solutions for stretchable electronics and optoelectronic devices, among other application possibilities, which new students are welcome to explore.
+Yet owing to the stochastic emergence and distribution of strain-concentrating defects and to the stiffening of nanoscale components at high strains, such composites often possess unpredictable strain-property relationships.
+In this project we are taking inspiration from kirigami-the Japanese art of paper cutting- to show that a network of notches made in rigid nanocomposite and other composite sheets by top-down patterning techniques prevents unpredictable local failure and increases the ultimate strain of the sheets from 4 to 370%.
+Such approach enables combining the properties that are thought to be incompatible with each other.
+Furthermore, the tensile behavior can be accurately predicted through finite-element modelling.
+These properties are used to design new LIDAR devices for autonomous vehicles.

 Nanoparticles are an attractive technological platform for a multitude of biomedical applications including drug delivery, tissue engineering, biosensing, and diagnostics.
 In the Lahann lab we fabricate multicompartmental particles via a process known as electrohydrodynamic co-jetting; we can incorporate multiple functionalities into these particles in a combinatorial fashion, allowing for the ability to produce a wide array of particles with diverse capabilities.
 We are looking for motivated and diligent students who would learn a variety of skills and work on various aspects of our projects, including manufacturing particles and post-fabrication processing, including chemical modifications.
 We are also looking for students who are interested in the testing of such particles in vitro and potentially in vivo as well.